 Caplyta and children

 Caplyta isn’t approved to treat schizophrenia in children.
-It’s unknown if the drug is safe and effective for use in children.
+It’s not known whether the drug is safe and effective for use in children.

 About bipolar disorder